Volvo S60 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Volvo S60 insurance rates for other coverage scenarios.
+The chart below shows estimated Volvo S60 insurance rates for other coverage scenarios.

-- Using low deductibles for comp and collision coverage will cost $1,658
+- Choosing low deductibles for comp and collision coverage costs an extra $318 every year

-- Higher-risk drivers who are prone to accidents and violations could pay up to $2,908
+- Unlucky drivers with multiple violations and an at-fault accident could pay up to $2,908 or more

-- Policy cost with full coverage for a 16-year-old driver can cost as much as $5,128 each year
+- Policy cost to insure a teen driver can cost as much as $5,128 each year

-Insurance rates for a Volvo S60 also range considerably based on the model year and trim level, your driving record, and liability limits and deductibles.
+Insurance rates for a Volvo S60 also range considerably based on liability limits and deductibles, your driver profile, and the model year and trim level.

-More mature drivers with no violations or accidents and high physical damage deductibles may pay as low as $1,300 annually on average, or $108 per month, for full coverage.
-Rates are much higher for teenagers, where even without any violations or accidents they should be prepared to pay at least $5,100 a year.
+More mature drivers with no violations or accidents and higher deductibles may pay as little as $1,300 annually on average, or $108 per month, for full coverage.
+Rates are highest for teenagers, since even excellent drivers should be prepared to pay at least $5,100 a year.
 View Rates by Age

-If you have a few points on your driving record or you caused a few accidents, you may be forking out $1,600 to $2,200 additional every year, depending on your age.
-Insurance for high-risk drivers ranges from 43% to 133% more than a normal policy.
+If you have a few points on your driving record or you were responsible for an accident, you could be paying $1,600 to $2,200 additional every year, depending on your age.
+Insurance for high-risk drivers ranges as much as 43% to 133% more than average.
 View High Risk Driver Rates

 Your home state plays a big part in determining prices for Volvo S60 insurance prices.
-A good driver about age 40 could pay as low as $970 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $1,810 on average in New York, Michigan, and Florida.
+A good driver about age 40 could pay as low as $880 a year in states like Iowa, Maine, and Idaho, or as much as $1,910 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |